avici1/ub-back/README.md

 /api/v1/events/:id
 ```
 First:
-- In Postman, head to Headers Tab And assign the following, Key:Authorization, Value: Bearer and pass in the token
+- In Postman, head to Headers Tab And assign the following:
+ Key:Authorization
+ Value: Bearer
+ and pass in the token

 Response: